uikit/uikit-site/docs/pages/slider.md

 </div>
 ```

 **Note** To lazy load images in the slides, use the `loading="lazy"` attribute.
-Images will only be loaded as they enter the viewport.
+The Slider will automatically remove the attribute from images in adjacent slides.

 ***